 Help grow your children’s fine motor skills, concentration, and sense of being a contributing member of your family by engaging them in making holiday decorations for your home.
 String popcorn for the tree, make clay decorations, cut and glue paper chains, pour Christmas candles.
 While, in Montessori, we put more emphasis on the process than the product, there are so many great internet articles out there on eco-friendly Christmas crafts, that you will easily be able to transcend tackiness and hit hipster levels of cool with your homemade décor.

 The gift of environmental awareness

 Keep Mother Nature in mind when drawing up the Santa list.
 Avoid the urge to splurge on countless trinkets and tchotchkes that are quickly discarded by your children and end up sitting in a landfill for decades.
-Model environmental responsibility in your purchases by choosing toys made of natural materials when possible.
+Model environmental responsibility in your purchases by choosing toys made of natural materials when possible, like the Green Toys Doctor’s Kit, which is made from and packaged in recycled materials.
 Take the time to explain to your children why this is important.

 The gift of creativity

 Buy toys that encourage open-ended explorative play.
 Some examples are wooden blocks, Magna-Tiles, Lego sets, Kinetic Sand, puppets, science sets, and art and craft sets.
 If choosing video games, ensure they are creatively geared rather than destructive or violent.

 The gift of cultural awareness

 Encourage your children’s sense of connection to people all over the world.
 Spend time with your children learning how Christmas is celebrated in other countries, as well as learning about the holidays people of other religions celebrate around this time of year.
 Head to the local library to borrow some books or DVDs on the topic.

 The gift of responsibility